Resources on technology-facilitated abuse for women with disability

 - The first tranche of resources on technology facilitated abuse (Easy English guides: ‘What you can do about abuse through technology’ and ‘What you can do about image-based abuse’) was released in 2020.

-- Research into the TFA experiences of women with an intellectual disability and/or cognitive disability is currently in the field.
-This will be completed and released by June 2021.
+- Research into the TFA experiences of women with an intellectual disability and/or cognitive disability was released in August 2021.

 What difference will we make?